Folgue02/rust-socks/goals.md

 # Goals

-## Intercomunication between client and user
+## Intercommunication between client and user

 - **Commands** that the client can send:
     - Type of `lnpkg` to **represent the result** of receiving the command and acting according the message.